How might we design and build an MVP feature?

 While I was writing these, I noted down an idea Edward de Bono wrote:

-Examples of job stories from a customer’s perspective:
+A job story from a customer’s perspective

-And from a store’s perspective:
+A job story from a store’s perspective

 What is the most valuable type of promotion I do now that I Heart Jane will support?